flux-framework/flux-core/doc/man1/flux-content.rst

 storage service, which stores blobs of arbitrary content under message digest keys termed "blobrefs".

-**flux content store** reads data from standard input to EOF, stores it (possibly splitting into multiple blobs), and prints blobref(s) on standard output, one per line.
+:program:`flux content store` reads data from standard input to EOF, stores it (possibly splitting into multiple blobs), and prints blobref(s) on standard output, one per line.

-**flux content load** reads blobrefs from standard input, one per line, or parses blobrefs on the command line (but not both).
+:program:`flux content load` reads blobrefs from standard input, one per line, or parses blobrefs on the command line (but not both).
 It then loads the corresponding blob(s), and concatenates them on standard output.

 After a store operation completes on any rank, the blobs may be retrieved from any other rank.

 The content service includes a cache on each broker which improves scalability.
-The **flux content flush** command initiates store requests for any dirty entries in the local cache and waits for them to complete.
+The :program:`flux content flush` command initiates store requests for any dirty entries in the local cache and waits for them to complete.
 This is mainly used in testing.
-The **flux content dropcache** command drops all non-essential entries in the local cache; that is, entries which can be removed without data loss.
+The :program:`flux content dropcache` command drops all non-essential entries in the local cache; that is, entries which can be removed without data loss.